rimsey1/docs/pages/api-examples/create-account-and-install-template.md

 This document describes how to approach the following use case via API calls

-1. Create an Account
+1. Creating an Account
-2. Install a Template into it
+2. Installing a Template into it
-3. Authenticate the Connector
+3. Authenticating the Connector
-4. Set Step Field Mapping
+4. Setting the Step Field Mapping

 Note: Throughout this document, the domain used in the example requests is ```api.cyclr.com```.